Rev. Melanie Conner

 Coming to Rainbow Village in 2017 truly was a “God thing.”
 Melanie has always had a passion for doing work that empowers women.
 As CEO, Melanie wants to ensure that families experiencing homelessness have the confidence to take the first step on their journey to self-sufficiency.
 But that’s not all she wants.
 Melanie wants all families to have access to affordable childcare, health care, and economic independence to break free from poverty and pursue their dreams.
 Her focus is on helping the families and the organization evolve and be purpose-driven.
 Drawing on her extensive experience obtained through her work with corporations, government, and nonprofits, Melanie brings a broad perspective to the table and works to impact lives by providing a safe place to live, a caring, supportive, and qualified staff, and the resources and training that they need to improve their quality of life.

 Melanie values spending time with her family and is keenly aware it is a privilege she should never take for granted.
-She has been married to the love of her life for 30 years.
-She is the mother to two tall, dark and handsome adult sons and her fur baby, Jack Jack.
+She has been married to the love of her life for over 30 years and is the mother to two tall, dark, and handsome adult sons.
+She is a die-hard Atlanta Falcons fan, enjoys taking care of her many plants, crafting, reading, and traveling.

 Melanie has previously served as the Social Services Program Manager at the Governer’s Office of Transition, Support & Reentry as well as as the Executive Director of the Zion Hill Community Development Corporation.